What is multiple sclerosis?

 What are the different types of MS?

 In an effort to develop a common language when discussing, evaluating, and treating MS, the Society conducted an international survey among scientists who specialize in MS research and patient care.
-Analysis of the responses has resulted in the following four definitions of disease categories, which were introduced in 1996:
+Analysis of the responses resulted in the publication of four disease courses in 1996.
+In 2013, the International Advisory Committee on Clinical Trials of MS updated the disease course definitions

-Characteristics: People with this type of MS experience an initial period of relapsing-remitting disease (see above) followed by a steady worsening disease course with or without occasional flare-ups, minor remissions (recoveries) or plateaus.
-Frequency: If left untreated, 50% of people with relapsing-remitting MS develop this form of the disease within 10 years of initial diagnosis.
+Frequency: If left untreated, 50% of people with relapsing-remitting MS develop this form of the disease within about 10 years of initial diagnosis.